How To Balance Running and Parenting: 13 Real-Life Tips That Actually Work

 If you have two little ones, you may want to invest in a double jogger, which has two seats that allow each child to sit up or lie down independently of the other.

-Running with two children does require a little more planning and patience, but my memories of running while pushing both boys around our neighborhood are some of favorite.
+Running with two children does require a little more planning and patience, but my memories of running while pushing both boys around our neighborhood are some of my favorites.

 When your children are a little older, they may be willing to run with you, at least for short distances.